-ST0761-PAS Portfolio authenticity statement - Completion of this is a mandatory requirement.
+ST0761-PAS Portfolio authenticity statement - Completion of this is а i Ornollo admiciliony Statement - mandatory requirement.

 ST0761-ERS Evidence reference sheet - Completion of this is a mandatory requirement as it shows the evidence requirements within the assessment plan have been met; however, Open Awards will accept any alternative equivalent approach demonstrating that the portfolio content and structure requirements set out below have been met.